 State Veterans Homes: WDVA operates three long-term nursing and assisted-living care homes in Orting, Retsil, and Spokane.
 (Spokane provides long-term nursing care only.)
 All Washington State Veterans Homes are Medicare and Medicaid certified facilities.
+Application for Admission.
 The facilities provide a number of supportive programs and services such as:

 - Physical Therapy

 - Social Services